wordsmith747/WeatherForecast/README.md

 - The table feature along with the city look up feature combinend with the functionality of Chart.js library!
+- The following screenshot showcases the final outcome of running the app.
+The user types in the city name, selects the desired one from the response, generates the table of weather paramters and creates the chart showing temperature fluctuations!

 ![WeatherForecast-cityLookUp](sample-images/WeatherForecast-cityLookUp.png)

 ## Future features